 Scenarios 4 and 5 showed the potential effects of unpredictable and uncertain funding models on forest loss.
 Scenario 4 had less variation in manager budgets than scenario 5, and the simulations were much more likely to retain more forest cover than scenario 5 (Figure 4) across the 100 simulations.
 Interestingly, deforestation rates for scenario 4 were very similar to those of scenario 1, and scenario 4 outperformed scenarios 2 and 3 in most cases (Figure S5a).
 This suggests that unpredictable variation in manager budgets is not necessarily catastrophic, provided fluctuations are small and that some level of core funding means that manager budgets do not drop too low (Figure 2).
 Scenario 5 showed that large uncertainty and variability in manager budget could have very serious negative effects on forest cover over time (Figure 4).
 Despite many of the scenario 5 replicates having very high peaks in manager budgets (Figure 2), most simulations resulted in a worse outcome than scenario 4 in terms of forest cover.
 Of the 100 simulations, extinction occurred 25 times (25%) in scenario 5 (Table 2).
 As with scenario 3, the driver of forest loss can be seen in the felling counts for scenario 5, which reach extremely high levels during periods of low manager budget (Figure 5).

-Maximum harvest under maximum conflict
+Maximum harvest under maximum conflict (MHMC)

 The MHMC calculations revealed some of the power dynamics within each of the scenarios (Figure 6).
 The maximum number of trees that the communities could fell at a given time step decreased over time in scenario 2, reflecting the increasing manager budget that provided increasing power to the manager to set policy and affect the number of felling actions.
 The rate at which the MHMC value decreased in scenario 2 was itself decreasing, stabilising to a near-constant rate by the end of the simulation period.
 This reflects the increases in community resources over time, which were increasing at a faster rate than the increase in the manager budget (Figure 2), resulting in decreasing power for the manager.
 Scenarios 1 and 4 had the most stable MHMC values, reflecting the relatively stable manager budgets.
 The MHMC values for scenarios 3 and 5 reflected the fluctuating and highly variable manager budgets and demonstrated how the rate of forest loss could increase during periods of low manager funding.
 When the manager had little funding there was an increase in the potential number of trees the communities could fell, assuming the manager was using all their budget to reduce felling and the communities were using all their budget to fell trees (Figure 6).